 Regular testing (every 3-6 months) supports me taking a more natural approach, including Verm-X, and stops unnecessary, routine, worming.

 I no longer routinely worm my chickens unless I confirm there is a problem with a worm egg count.

 Natural products like Verm-X for chickens are a gentle approach and take some time to work, so I believe they should be seen as a long-term strategy to support your flock’s health, not remove a confirmed worm burden.
 That would be asking too much and be too risky, in my view.

 Since 2015 (I am writing this in February 2021), I had only had a slightly raised worm egg count once in 2017.
 This was later isolated to one pen of chickens that I had purchased a few weeks earlier!

-If you can use as many good practices as possible, such as changing your chicken’s pasture periodically, keeping grass short so that Ultra-Violet from the sun can kill worm eggs and avoid mud in runs, then a natural approach can be taken.
+If you can use as many good practices as possible, such as changing your chicken’s pasture periodically, keeping grass short so that Ultra-Violet from the sun can kill worm eggs and avoid mud in runs, then we can take a natural approach.

 To ensure your approach is working, you can use a worm egg count at a reasonable cost.

 There is also some information about Verm X on the “keeping chickens: A beginner’s guide” website if you would like more information.

 If you have any experiences with Verm-X, I would love to hear from you.
 Please feel free to leave me a comment below.